Victoria's Story . . .

 hoping it would seeing as I had beautiful beaches close by.

-as if it was yesterday), jumping on the scales and weighing
+as clearly as if it was yesterday), jumping on the scales

-This was definitely one of my lowest points in my life and I’m
+one of my lowest points in my life and I’m not afraid to

-not afraid to say that and tell people about it now.
-At the time,
+say that and tell people about it now.
+At the time, however,

-however, I was in denial about my weight and until I actually
+I was in denial about my weight and until I actually saw that

-A month later in February, out at dinner with an old friend, whilst
+A month later in February, out at dinner with an old friend (i can still clearly remember this dinner like it was yesterday!), whilst

 I think what daunted me the most was that he would tell me there was no way I could lose weight, as I had tried in the past and failed and that I would be stuck being this fat forever.
 And him telling me that was something I was definitely not ready to hear.